energy-on-chain/erc20-token-web-dashboard/README.md

 ## [ DESCRIPTION ]

 This repo contains the Solidity and React code that implements a standard ERC20 token and allows the user to interact with it on the Ethereum blockchain via a browser-based GUI.
-All code is based on the "Blockchain Developer Bootcamp" project from [DApp University](https://www.dappuniversity.com/).

 ## [ BACKGROUND ]